YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Starts the passive Source Server and the Receiver Server of the supplementary instance for all startups except the first.
 It takes three arguments:

 * The first argument is the name of the supplementary instance.
 It is also used in the names of the passive Source Server and the Receiver Server log files.
-* The second argument is port number of localhost at which the Receiver Server is waiting for a connection.
+* The second argument is the port number of localhost at which the Receiver Server is waiting for a connection.
 * The optional third argument is an additional qualifier for the passive Source Server startup command.
 In the examples, the third argument is either -updok or -updnotok.
 * The optional fourth argument is an additional qualifier for the Receiver Server startup command.
 In the examples, the fourth argument is either -autorollback or -noresync.
 * The optional fifth argument is -tlsid which is used to set up a TLS/SSL replication connection.